josep42ny/sopa-lletres/README.md

 # Word Search Game
 This project implements a mockup word search game with both a frontend and backend.
 The frontend provides a user interface for playing the game and managing user accounts, while the backend handles data persistence and game logic.

-*Important*
+__Important__
-RESTful API implementation is a security flaw the size of the observable universe, this project is for learning pusposes and should not be taken as an example of anithing near production ready code.
+This RESTful API implementation is a __security flaw the size of the observable universe__, this project is for learning pusposes and should not be taken as an example of anything in resemblance of production ready code.

 ## Features
 * **Frontend:**